slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Extracting multiple fasta sequences from a single gbk file.md

 After executing this code, you can access various properties and methods of the gb_object to extract information about the sequence, such as the sequence itself, annotations, features, or any other metadata associated with the sequence in the GenBank file.

+### Extract all features of type 'gene' from the GenBank file

 ```python
 allgenes=[feature for feature in gb_object.features if feature.type =='gene']